Miskatonic-Investigative-Society/CoC7-FoundryVTT/README.md

 * Skill macro updated to accept and optional 3rd parameter options.
   * e.g. options = {difficulty:'++', modifier:-1, blind:true}.
 All those parameter are optional, default will be regular difficulty, no modifier, non blind check.
 * Chinese translation added thanks to hmqgg.
-* Compendium (Journal entries) with links example, courtesy of lozalojo.
+* Compendium (Journal entries) with links example, courtesy of Lozalojo.

 Version 0.4.4 :